riverluara/love-peace/doc/DesignDoc.md

 ## Requirements
-We would require the following to be able to create the game:
+We would require the following to be able to create the game:A game engine.Art Assets.Sound Assets.Animations.8-12 months of development including play testing and debugging.
-      -A game engine.
-      -Art Assets.
-      -Sound Assets.
-      -Animations.
-      -8-12 months of development including play testing and debugging.

 ### Features